NickKelly1/ec2-web-servers-common/docs/docker-registry.md

 If deleting stuff, docker requires a lot of maintenance

-After an image is deleted using a http request
+After an image/tag is deleted using a http request
 ```bash
 # list catalogue (images)
 curl \